On the Local Langlands Correspondences of DeBacker/Reeder and Reeder for $GL(\ell,F)$, where $\ell$ is prime: The positive depth correspondence of Reeder for , an arbitrary prime

 In this section, we prove that the correspondence of \cite{reeder} agrees with the local Langlands correspondence of \cite{moy} for $GL(\ell,F)$, where $\ell$ is an arbitrary prime, if one assumes a certain compatibility condition, which we describe now.
 Reeder's construction in \cite{reeder} begins by canonically attaching a certain admissible pair $(L/F, \Omega)$ to a Langlands parameter for $GL(\ell,F)$.
 His construction then inputs this admissible pair into the theory of \cite{adler} in order to construct a supercuspidal representation $\pi(L, \Omega)$ of $GL(\ell,F)$.
 The compatibility condition that we will need to assume is that $\pi(L, \Omega)$ is the same supercuspidal representation that is attached to $(L/F, \Omega)$ via the Howe construction in \cite{howe}.

-Most of the arguments and setup are the same as in the depth zero case, so there is not much to prove here.
+Most of the arguments and setup are the same as in the depth-zero case, so there is not much to prove here.
 We first very briefly review the construction of \cite{reeder} and refer to \cite{reeder} for various definitions and notions that are not explained here.